 The Australian real estate sector had its strongest quarter in the past 12 months, with 25% more new deals than the previous quarter.
 While last quarter saw offshore investment drive a boom in commercial real estate deals, this quarter the tune is changing with increased activity from local investors, and less from the wider Asia-Pacific region.

 Investment from Singapore-based investors halved this quarter, but the nation remains a key player in Australia's real estate market, representing 50% of total offshore interest.

-Singapore’s strong interest in Australian real estate, mainly alternative sectors such as data centres and student accommodation, is offsetting a loss in Chinese capital.
+Singapore's strong interest in Australian real estate, mainly alternative sectors such as data centers and student accommodation, is offsetting a loss in Chinese capital.
 Interest from China only rose slightly this quarter, representing 4% of all offshore interest — around half that experienced throughout 2017.